Karkloof Safari Spa Reviews & Information

 The Main Lodge reflects an old world colonial atmosphere.
 Swarovski crystal chandeliers, oversized blown-glass vessels and hand painted aloes on canvas, make for a unique and comfortable interior.
 A well-stocked wine cellar is available, premium spirits and cigars are also on offer, an adjoining library welcomes guests for relaxation and selected handcrafted treasures are available in the boutique shop of Karkloof.

-Whether guests get comfortable on the deck overlooking the valley or lounge at the heated pool the pervading feeling is oneness with nature.
+Whether guests get comfortable on the deck overlooking the valley or lounge at the heated pool, the pervading feeling is oneness with nature.
 Meals are freshly prepared and set to satisfy the discerning gourmand in search of health, indulgence or simplicity.
 Local farms bordering the area of the Karkloof Safari Spa are a source of many of the ingredients like organic avocados and game meat.

 Wooden walkways, paths and trails weave through thorn thickets over dolerite rocks, into the mist-belt forest or across the savannah, allowing guests to wander.

-Mountain bikes are available for guests to explore the cinematic splendor of the Karkloof Valley.
-Alternatively, guests can make use the heated swimming pool, the library, the lounges or the private bar areas to relax and read.
+Mountain bikes are available for guests to explore the cinematic splendour of the Karkloof Valley.
+Alternatively, guests can make use of the heated swimming pool, the library, the lounges or the private bar areas to relax and read.
 The Green' & Tea's Café at the Spa is a calming reflection space for deeper meditation or prayer.